divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 If ``timeoutMS`` is set, drivers MUST append a ``maxTimeMS`` field to commands executed against a MongoDB server using the 90th percentile RTT of the selected server.
-Note that this value MUST be retrieved from the same `TopologyDescription
+Note that this value MUST be retrieved during server selection using the ``servers`` field of the same `TopologyDescription
 <../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#TopologyDescription>`__
-that was used for server selection before the selected server's description can be modified.
+that was used for selection before the selected server's description can be modified.
 Otherwise, drivers may be subject to a race condition where a server is reset to the default description (e.g. due to an error in the monitoring thread) after it has been selected but before the RTT is retrieved.